The Pillars of Dellegance

-Dellegance is built around the 3 pillars of an outsource contract.
+Dellegance is built around the outsource pillars of a contract.

 - The Parties you trade with who provide Services to you.